Kapil Sharma & Ginni Mumbai Reception: Anil Kapoor, Karan Johar, Sohail Khan & Others Arrive

 Johny Lever & Raju Srivastava

-Popular comedians Johny Lever and Raju Srivastava also graced the King of Comedy Kapil and Ginni's Mumbai wedding reception.
+Popular comedians Johny Lever and Raju Srivastava arrived at Kapil and Ginni's Mumbai wedding reception.